yeonsoochung/walmart-sales/README.md

 <img src="images/snap-daily-avg.PNG" alt="Alt text" width="600"/>
 </p>

-The FOODS category makes up 60.25% of SNAP-date revenue and 56.84% of non-SNAP-date revenue.
+Across the entire dataset, the FOODS category makes up 60.25% of SNAP-date revenue and 56.84% of non-SNAP-date revenue.
 Interestingly, CA and TX see this difference to be around a rather low 2-3%, but in WI, it is almost 6%.
 What’s behind this 6%?
 Stores WI_2 and WI_3 are the main drivers.
 If you select just these two stores on the State/Store slicer, the matrix shows a 7.3% difference between “% Revenue SNAP” and “% Revenue Non-SNAP”:

 <p align="center">
 <img src="images/snap-mtx.PNG" alt="Alt text" width="700"/>